How Ghost Kitchens and the Delivery-First Model Are Changing Kitchen Equipment Needs

 Rethinking Equipment for Delivery-First Operations

 Ghost kitchens eliminate the front of house to focus purely on production.
-While this reduces labor and space requirements, it amplifies reliance on equipment performance, uptime, and smart automation.
-Operators running delivery-only or hybrid models must prepare for:
+While this reduces labor and space requirements, it also increases reliance on equipment performance, uptime, and smart automation.
+Operators running delivery-only or hybrid models must prepare for several equipment-related challenges.

 High Fryer Usage and Oil Degradation

-Increased order volume—particularly for fried menu items—puts strain on fryers
+Increased order volume—especially for fried menu items—puts continuous strain on fryers

 Overused oil impacts food quality, customer satisfaction, and operating costs